Rapporter/rapport/_includes/usage.md

 library(rapport)
 {% endhighlight %}

-The most obvious goal of this package is to easily create some reports of our data.
+The most obvious goal of this package is to easily create some reports by providing custom data.

-*Rapport* has some predefined templates distributed with the package.
-These files can be found in the *templates* directory of the package with `tpl` extension.
-Listing all templates is easy:
+*rapport* has some predefined templates distributed with the package.
+These files can be found in *templates* directory of the package with `tpl` extension.
+Getting a list of all available templates is easy:

 {% highlight r %}
 > tpl.list()